 70.4%

-Trade finance is a revolving facility which lenders offer – it enables firms to buy stock and can help ease the pressure from cash flow problems.
+Trade finance is a revolving facility which lenders offer.
+Through this process firms are able to buy stock and can help ease the pressure from cash flow challenges.

-If you’re a business importing or exporting products around the world, then a trade finance facility would help you to fund this through offering a letter of credit or some form of cash advance.
+A trade finance facility could additionally help fund the importing of goods through offering a letter of credit or some form of cash advance.

 https://www.overheid.nl/